-Syria’s stock market index declined 1.1 percent last week to close at 872.02 as trading remains subdued.
+Syria’s stock market index gained 0.33 percent last week as trading remained focused on banking stocks.